Big Star: Posthumous releases

 In June 2011, Ardent Records released the EP Live Tribute to Alex Chilton, and Stephens confirmed on the Ardent blog that the tribute performance in May 2010 was the last performance for Big Star as a band.
 A documentary titled Big Star: Nothing Can Hurt Me (2012), directed by Drew DeNicola and Olivia Mori, chronicled the group's career and band members' solo efforts.
 In 2013, the documentary was released in theaters and on DVD, and it had a limited theatrical re-release in England in August 2014.
 In November 2014, Live in Memphis was released by Omnivore Recordings on CD, vinyl, and as a DVD of Big Star's performance of October 29, 1994, their only known show to be professionally filmed in its entirety.
 According to Mojo, the DVD documents how Big Star's 1990s lineup defied expectations and endured for another 16 years: "Chilton's musicality is mesmerising as he drives the band. … Alternating between lead and rhythm, he plays with a mix of laser focus and utter insouciant cool."

+The Big Star Quintet

+In 2024, Jody Stephens announced a tour of the US and Europe to celebrate the 50th anniversary of Radio City with an all-star band, The Big Star Quintet, including R.E.M.'s Mike Mills, Wilco's Pat Sansone, The Posies' Jon Auer, and Chris Stamey of The dBs.
+The Quintet is scheduled to play in Ireland in 2026 with Norman Blake of Teenage Fanclub replacing Pat Sansone in the lineup.